Michael-Naguib/Michael-Naguib/README.md

 ### Want More ?
-- I do happen to be looking for a Summer 2021 Internship!
-My resume is available via [LinkedIn](https://www.linkedin.com/in/michael-naguib1/).
-Reach out and let's strike up a conversation!
+- Currently I am working as a software engineer, however my resume is available via [LinkedIn](https://www.linkedin.com/in/michael-naguib1/) if you are curious..
 Feel free to also email me at [1michael.naguib@gmail.com](mailto:1michael.naguib@gmail.com)
-- What you need to know: I am **teachable**!
-(My transcript proves that much) I am looking for an internship where I can learn & contribute with my knowledge!
 - Checkout my website [https://michael-naguib.github.io/](https://michael-naguib.github.io/); I plan on writing Blog Posts & Articles about coding, mathematics and other topics piquing my interest